 In addition, there are different ways to measure this ratio depending on the area in which we are.
 Here are some examples of the most standardized measures with their respective equivalences.

 Therefore, in most cases the wooden packaging must be marked with the ISPM15 of the supplier, but this is not always the case.
 For example, if we take a cargo to Denmark by ship, we will need anti-oxidation protection for the merchandise, but we will not need the ISPM15 marking as it is an EU member country.
-On the contrary, if we export to Russia and do it by road, we will need another type of cargo protection that does not necessarily have to be anti-oxidation, although we must comply with the international norm NIMF-15 or ISPM 15 (it is the same).
+On the contrary, if we export to Russia and do it by road, we will need another type of cargo protection that does not necessarily have to be anti-oxidation, although we must comply with the international standard ISPM 15.